Temporal lobe damage can create unique side effects with perception and how someone interprets the world around them.

 As you can see, with all the functions the temporal lobe plays a part in, damage to this brain region can have a catastrophic effect on a person’s ability to respond to their environment.

-The following are some of the most common side effects of temporal lobe damage.
+The following are some of the most common effects of temporal lobe damage.

 1. Difficulty Recognizing Faces (Prosopagnosia)

 Damage to the temporal lobe makes it extremely difficult to interpret visual information.
-This means that someone who suffers an injury to their right temporal lobe might have trouble recognizing faces.
+Someone who suffers an injury to a specific portion of their right temporal lobe might have trouble recognizing faces, as this is where facial recognition processing is believed to occur.

 This condition is known as prosopagnosia.
 When someone has this condition, looking at your spouse or best friend can feel like looking at a stranger.